RamitKataria/top-down-shooter/README.md

 - As a user, I want to be able to refresh the game without having to do an action such as changing direction and firing bullet.

+- As a user, I want to be able to save the state of the game to file.

+- As a user, I want to be able to optionally load the game from file when the program starts.